Hamidasonia/olshop_app/README.md

 # olshop_app

-Projek UTS Pemrograman Client Server
+Simple Project Flutter App

 ## Getting Started

-Aplikasi Olshop Sederhana Flutter dengan Codeigniter dengan MYSQL.
+Simple Flutter Olshop application Codeigniter with MYSQL.

 A few resources to get you started if this is your first Flutter project: